amcberkes/Decarbonisation_UK_residential_bidirectional_charging/README.md

 ## Datasets Requirements

 The study leverages several datasets.
 Below are the key data sources:
+Make sure to explain that EV is downloaded from SPAGHETTI and solar from pvwatts.

 | Data Source      | Description                                                  |
 |------------------|--------------------------------------------------------------|